 No, letting agents can ask prospective tenants for a reference, but they can’t be made to pay for this service.

 Tenants may decide to pay for their own referencing checks from a third party, but this will be up to them.

 Being a landlord comes with a number of challenges but our experts at Alan Boswell are here to help you protect your investment and minimise financial losses.

-Along with our tenant fees ban guidance, our handy landlords hub can help you navigate the many challenges that come with renting out property – whether that’s understanding your obligations or getting to grips with EPC ratings.
+Along with our tenant fees ban guidance, our handy landlords hub can help you navigate the many challenges that come with renting out property – whether that’s understanding your landlord obligations or improve the EPC rating within your rental(s).